 The district will comply with the marking/grading system incorporated into the statewide standardized high school transcript.
 Secondary students’ grade points will be reported for each term, individually and cumulatively.

-The superintendent will establish a system of reporting student progress and will require all staff members to comply with such a system as part of their teaching responsibility.
+The superintendent or designee will establish a system of reporting student progress and will require all staff members to comply with such a system as part of their teaching responsibility.

 At the beginning of each term, each teacher will specify in writing the student learning goals or standards for his/her respective courses.
 If participation is used as the basis of mastery of a goal or standard, a student's grades may be adversely affected for failure to attend or participate, provided on that day there was a graded participation activity.
 If the teacher does not so advise students in writing, the teacher may not use attendance and participation in the grading process.
 Students who feel that attendance or tardiness factors have been unfairly applied, may appeal to the principal to determine a resolution.

-A student's grade report may be withheld until such time the student pays for any school property that has been lost or willfully damaged.
-Upon payment for damages or the equivalency through voluntary work, the grade report will be released.
-The student or his/her parents may appeal the imposition of a charge for damages to the superintendent and board of directors.